Where to recycle/donate stuff

 Farmgate Farms, email Rita Collins at farmgateraw@gmail.com: Spoiled fruit/vegetables, grass clippings, leaves.
 Please no invasive plant material.

-Habitat for Humanity ReStore, 32 White Oak Dr. E., (705)941-9646: Appliances and electronics (including broken ones!), antiques, furniture, tools, flooring, scrap metal, other items (see website).
+Habitat for Humanity ReStore, Cambrian Mall (Willow Ave. side), (705)941-9646: Appliances and electronics (including broken ones!), antiques, furniture, tools, flooring, scrap metal, other items (full list of what they accept).
 They do curbside pickup by appointment

 Hearterra, 73 Brock St., (705)910-9514.
 Offers refilling for cleaning and personal care products — BYOB.